nhsconnect/ITK-FHIR-Outpatient-Letter/pages/explore/explore_medication.md

    <td>The status of this prescription in an ambulatory (outpatient/GP/community) context</td>
    <td>0 to 1</td>
    <td>optional</td>
-   <td>"Choice of text derived from codes** Data item not relevant to Hospital to GP discharge summary
+   <td>Choice of text derived from codes** Data item not relevant to Hospital to GP discharge summary
  <li>Active [This is an active medication.]</li>
 <li>Discontinued [This is a medication that has been issued. dispensed or administered but has now been discontinued.]</li>
 <li>Never active [A medication which was ordered or authorised but has been cancelled prior to being issued, dispensed or administered.]</li>